The brain mechanism behind why schizophrenia patients hear 'auditory hallucinations' has been revealed

 schizophrenic mice .
 However, in schizophrenia patients without auditory hallucinations, the efference copy functioned normally.

-On the other hand, in schizophrenia patients with auditory hallucinations, the efference copy was stronger than normal, even for 'internal speech' that was not intended to be produced by the patient's own mouth.
-The combination of this reduced contingent discharge and the strengthening of the efference copy may make it easier for schizophrenia patients to mistake their 'internal speech' for sounds heard from outside, which may be the cause of the 'auditory hallucinations,' the research team concluded.
+On the other hand, in schizophrenia patients with auditory hallucinations, the efference copy was stronger than normal, even for 'internal speech' that one did not intend to utter.
+The combination of this reduced contingent discharge and the strengthening of the efference copy may make schizophrenia patients more likely to mistake their 'internal speech' for sounds they hear from outside, which may be the cause of their 'auditory hallucinations.'

 'People suffering from auditory hallucinations are able to 'hear' sounds without any external stimuli.
 Disruption of the functional connections between the motor and auditory systems in the brain leads to a loss of the ability to distinguish fantasy from reality,' the researchers said.